 These traditional tools break down in environments of High Uncertainty because they assume that the plan is much more stable than a Rapid Learning Cycles plan will be.

 If you must integrate with an Enterprise Project Planning tool for resource management, consider putting the Key Decision Flow into this tool, but leaving the Learning Cycles Plan and Activity Plans out of it.
-If you need help with this, please contact me – I can save you hours of pain with a complimentary 15-minute phone consult!
+If you need help with this, please contact me - a 15 minute phone call can save you hours of pain!
+I never charge for something like this.

 Agile Tools that Enforce a Specific Agile Method

 Some tools developed to support Agile Software Development are simply not capable of being adapted for Rapid Learning Cycles.
-You will know you’ve encountered one of these if:
+You'll know you've encountered one of these if:

-- Key Decisions and Knowledge Gaps must be force-fit into Agile constructs, such as Epics and User Stories, and they cannot be renamed.
+- You must force-fit Key Decisions and Knowledge Gaps into Agile constructs like Epics and User Stories — and you cannot rename them.

-- You cannot change how the tool supports Daily Scrums to accommodate Status Events that occur less frequently.
+- You cannot change how the tool supports Daily Scrums to support Status Events that occur less frequently.

 - The tool enforces a format for User Stories or durations for estimating task length that are inappropriate for tangible product development.

-- A format for “Sprint Planning” is enforced that does not allow for pre-planning of Knowledge Gaps and Key Decisions into Learning Cycles and Integration Events.
+- The tool enforces a format for "Sprint Planning" that does not allow pre-planning of Knowledge Gaps and Key Decisions into Learning Cycles and Integration Events.

-- The tool does not allow Integration Events to be represented properly in the Learning Cycles Plan, so Key Decisions end up mixed in with Knowledge Gaps.
+- The tool does not allow Integration Events to be represented properly in the Learning Cycles Plan, so they end up mixed in with Knowledge Gaps.